Siddharthakhandelwal/Avatar/ARCHITECTURE.md

    - The user starts the chatbot and enters their health-related question or concern via the command line.

 2. **Conversation Context:**
-   - The chatbot maintains a conversation history (context) to provide coherent and context-aware responses.
+   - The chatbot maintains a conversation history (context) as a list of message dictionaries, each with a `role` ("user" or "model") and a `parts` list (containing the message text).

-3. **System Prompt:**
+3. **Instructions:**
-   - A system prompt is used to instruct the AI to behave as a friendly, empathetic medical assistant, with clear boundaries (no diagnosis, always recommend consulting a doctor).
+   - The first message in the conversation history is a user message containing detailed instructions for the assistant's behavior, including available doctors and response style.

-4. **OpenAI API Call:**
+4. **Gemini API Call:**
-   - The user’s message, along with the conversation history and system prompt, is sent to the OpenAI API (`gpt-3.5-turbo` or similar model) for processing.
+   - The full conversation history is sent to the Gemini API (`gemini-2.5-flash` model) for processing.

 5. **AI Response:**
-   - The OpenAI model generates a response, which is returned to the chatbot.
+   - The Gemini model generates a response, which is returned to the chatbot.

 6. **Display to User:**
    - The chatbot prints the AI’s response to the user in the command line.